 When the creator sets up an irrevocable trust, the creator has no access to the funds in the account.
-Irrevocable trusts not under the control of any member of the family or household are not assets.
+Irrevocable trusts not under the control of any member of the family or household arenot assets.
 Typically, special needs trusts are considered irrevocable.
+Irrevocable trusts not under the control of any member of the family are excluded from net family assets.
 The value of the trust is not included in net family assets, so long as the fund continues to be held in a trust that is not revocable by, or under the control of, any member of the family or household [24 CFR 5.603(b)(4)].
-Where an irrevocable trust is excluded from net family assets, the PHA must not consider actual income earned by the trust (e.g., interest earned, rental income if property is held in the trust) for so long as the income from the trust is not distributed.
-If the value of the trust is not considered part of the family's net assets, then distributions from the trust are treated as follows:
+Further, Wwhere an irrevocable trust is excluded from net family assets, the PHA must not consider actual income earned by the trust (e.g., interest earned, rental income if property is held in the trust) for so long as the income from the trust is not distributed.
+If thevalue of the trust is not considered part of the family's net assets, then distributions from the trust are treated as follows:

-- All distributions from the trust's principal are excluded from income. - Distributions of income earned by the trust (i.e., interest, dividends, realized gains, or other earnings on the trust's principal), are included as income unless the distribution is used to pay for the health and medical expenses for a minor.
+All distributions from the trust's principal are excluded from income.

+• Distributions of income carned by the trust (i.e., interest, dividends, realized gains, or other earnings on the trust's principal), are included as income unless the distribution is used to-pay for the health and medical expenses for a minor.